khushveerk/Keywords-/README.md

 # Inheritance-
 Inheritance is a feature of object-oriented programming that allows code reusability when a class includes property of another class.
 Considering HumanBeing a class, that has properties like hands, legs, eyes, mouth, etc, and functions like walk, talk, eat, see, etc.

+# CRYPTOGRAPHY-
+Cryptography is a method of protecting information and communications through the use of codes, so that only those for whom the information is intended can read and process.
+IMAGE

+# TYPES OF CRYPTOGRAPHY-
+There are two types of cryptography 1.symmetric 2.asymmetric